daveshanley/vacuum/README.md

 vacuum will tell you what is wrong with your spec, why, where and how to fix it.

-vacuum will work at scale and is designed as a CLI (with a UI) and a library to be consumed in other applications.
+vacuum will work at scale and is designed as a CLI (with a web or console UI) and a library to be consumed in other applications.

 ### Dashboard